Country reports

 Belgium

 The first periodic country report for Belgium, aims to identify the some of the country’s key notes regarding the issuing and execution of the European Arrest Warrant (EAW).
 The report is built upon the examination of case law which has been selected by the following criteria.
-First the number of instances and decisions involved in each case consequently elevate the diversity of the legal discussions addressed in each of them.
-Second, the novelty of the legal discussions.
-Third, their shared theme.
-While discussing different issues, the cases examined dealing with the execution of the EAW by Belgian authorities have all a strong political nature.
-Finally, their usefulness in testing the robustness of the EAW regime and their practical contribution to the concepts of mutual trust and mutual recognition in the EU…
+First the number of instances and decisions involved in each case which consequently elevate the diversity of the legal discussions addressed in each of them.
+Second, the novelty of the legal discussions”

 France